See customer feedback from over 100 review sites in one placeRequest a demo

 If you’re not responding to reviews through your TripAdvisor for Business account, you are missing out opportunities to drive new business.

 - TripAdvisor ranks ahead of personal recommendations, tourist board websites, and guidebooks as the most trusted source for travel planning.

-- 83 percent say TripAdvisor reviews make them feel more confident in their travel decisions, and 96 percent of hotels and hospitality brands worldwide say reviews are influential in generating bookings.
+- 83 percent say TripAdvisor reviews make them feel more confident in their travel decisions, and 96 percent of hospitality brands worldwide say reviews are influential in generating bookings.

 - Hotels and accommodation properties that respond to TripAdvisor reviews enjoy 17 percent higher levels of engagement and are 21 percent more likely to receive a booking inquiry than those who don’t respond to reviews.

 - Businesses that respond to more than half of their reviews are 24 percent more likely to receive a booking inquiry via TripAdvisor.